redtreevole/Foss2020Team6project/limix.GWAS/README.limix.GWAS.md

 # README for Daniele's subproject
-## snakemake pipeline for limix GWAS on atmosphere
+## snakemake pipeline for limix GWAS on atmosphere :snake:

 Using a medium2 Ubuntu 18.04 NoDesktop Base v4.0 atmosphere image with snakemake and miniconda installed